uoguelph-mlrg/Theano-MPI/README.md

 }
 ```

-It is compatible for training models built in different framework libraries, e.g., Lasagne, Keras, Blocks, as long as its model parameters can be exposed as a theano shared variable.
+Theano-MPI is compatible for training models built in different framework libraries, e.g., Lasagne, Keras, Blocks, as long as its model parameters can be exposed as a theano shared variable.
 See lib/base/models/ for details.
 Or you can build your own models from scratch using basic theano tensor operations and expose your model parameters as theano shared variable.
 See wiki for a tutorial on building customized neural networks.